lmagdanello/plot-jobs/README.md

 # plot-jobs

-##### Tool created in Python to plot job status using Slurm accounting.
+##### Tool created in Python to plot job status using Slurm accounting

-This tool works using Slurm sacct command to make a total of the jobs that failed, were canceled and ended to display them in a pie chart with the percentage values of these.
+This tool works with Slurm's sacct command to count a total of tasks that have failed, canceled and completed and to display them on a pie chart with percentage values.

     Prerequisites:
 1. python3.6;
 2. Slurm;
 3. Slurmdbd;
-4. sacct working properly.
+4. sacct working properly;
+5. matplotlib;
+6. root.

 **To-do:**
-- add `explode` to the highest value identified in the analysis (done)
+- add `explode` to the highest value identified in the analysis ( ✔ )
-- change colors (done)
+- change colors ( ✔ )
-- NEW: add RED color for Failed state;
+- NEW: add RED color for Failed state; ( in-progress... )
 - allow the user to make an analysis between periods;
 - implement gif for graphics;